 The large warehouse space boasts an open-fronted bakery and kitchen, enabling hungry customers to see the heart of the action as trays of piping hot croissants, loaves and cinnamon-laced buns are churned out.
 Get in early on weekends to be sure to have your pick of the pastries.

 Bread + Butter are renowned for their mouth-watering baked goods.
 (Image: Supplied)

 Coffee aficionados will also love Amelia Coffee Co, known for its excellent brews and knowledgeable baristas.
 You name it, Amelia Coffee Co. can make it.
 There are many more great cafes and eateries to be discovered.
 We’ve compiled a more comprehensive list of the best cafes in Launceston so you can cafe-hop like a local.

-On the Apple Isle, the cider house rules, so content yourself with its riches at the Red Brick Road Cider.
+On the Apple Isle, the cider house rules, so content yourself with its riches at the Red Brick Road Cider west of Launceston in Deloraine.
 The cider house handcrafts ciders and ‘perries’ (pear cider) based on traditional techniques.
 Pick up a sixer of the Red Brick Road Scrumpy from the cider house cellar door and sit while sipping and flipping through the racks of vintage vinyl.